LAStools/LAStools/bin/lasgrid_README.md

 -faf                           : input files are flightlines. do ***NOT*** use this for tiled input
 -faf_index [n]                 : set files are flightlines index [n]
 -files_are_flightlines         : input files are flightlines. do ***NOT*** use this for tiled input
+-drop_edge_of_flight_line      : drop points with "Edge of Flight Line" flag set
 -keep_edge_of_flight_line      : keep points with "Edge of Flight Line" flag set
 -keep_scan_direction_change    : keep points with changed scan direction flag
 -set_edge_of_flight_line [0/1] : set "Edge of Flight Line" flag to [0/1]